How do I know if I need orthotics?

 The first few minutes out of bed can be very painful.
 All soft tissue shrinks when cold and needs time to ‘warm up’ with movement.
 This is just like an athlete would do to prevent injury before working hard.
 Often the intensity of the pain will lessen with movement after five to ten minutes of moving around gently.
 It will often escalate again if activity is prolonged.
 In 2/3 of cases, standing still for long periods is worse for the injury than walking.

-If any of these patterns of pain sound familiar to you, it may be that a visit to the podiatrist is long overdue.
+If any of these patterns of pain sound familiar to you, it may be that a visit to the podiatrist in Brisbane is long overdue.
 Call us today to see if we can help you achieve immediate pain relief and long term correction.
 Wouldn’t it be nice to Walk Without Pain?